Patella Femoral Syndrome: Why

 stable, then your patella

-will work effeciently and safely.
+will work efficiently and safely.
 If the muscles controlling your

 femur are weak and cannot keep it stable, your patella is bound